Global Fukaya category I: -categories and Joyal model structure

-then by construction \eqref{eq.simplex} is satisfied for the collection of maps $ \{f _{j} \} $.
-Only thing left to check is that as defined $f _{ [n] - \{k\}} $ actually determines the $k $'th face of our simplex.
-A direct calculation for this is long but straightforward, using the $A _{\infty} $ associativity equations.
-For $n=2$ this is automatic and for $n=3 $ this can be checked in a few lines. \end{proof} \begin{lemma} \cite{citeLeeAfunctorfromLagrangiancobordismstotheFukayacategory} The assignment $A \mapsto NA$ determines a functor \end{lemma} For $F: A \to B$ an $A _{\infty} $ functor the map $NF: NA \to NB $ is defined via the assignment:
+The first identity is immediate by the definition of $f _{[n] - \{k\} }$.
+For the second identity, a direct calculation is long but straightforward, using the $A _{\infty} $ associativity equations.
+For $n=2$ this is automatic and for $n=3 $ this is can be checked in a few lines.
+However, for general $n$ it is certainly better to prove this using conceptual methods as is done in Faonte ~\cite{citeFaonteSimplicialNerve}. \end{proof} For $F: A \to B$ an $A _{\infty} $ functor we define $NF: NA \to NB $ via the assignment: